Breeding: Fertile Conformation

 - With age, and after carrying several foals, the broad ligaments that maintain stability in the uterus stretch, dropping the uterus further down into the abdomen.

 - “If a mare has a large foal, then the uterus drops lower and eventually does not snap back, especially if the mare has had a lot of big and heavy foals.

 You may have to search far and wide to find the right stallion for your mare.
 Once you find Mr. Right, will you choose to ship your mare or the semen for breeding?
-AQHA’s “Artificial Insemination with Cooled Shipped Semen” DVD helps you make that decision by presenting you with all the facts.
-Learn what it takes to have a successful breeding program using cooled, transported semen.
+AQHA's "Artificial Insemination Fact Sheet" helps you make that decision by presenting you with all the facts.

 Foaling Injuries Can Be Caused By:

 - Very large foals

 - Pulling too soon before the mare has had time to relax